Preparing for Drone Work

 As a courtesy to neighbors it is recommended that you make them aware that you are planning drone services for your property, and that there is a possibility that their property may inadvertently be partially included in parts of the final images.
 In order to fully capture a property, it is often difficult to avoid completely from capturing even the smallest amounts of your neighbors property.
 Giving them the heads up gives them the opportunity to remove any items they may not want seen on the outside of their property.
 It also gives the opportunity to avoid any conflicts that could arise after the fact.
 There is no law requiring you to do so, but is only a suggestion.

 To help minimize the possibility of capturing more property than is supposed to be, it is recommended that some form of imagery be provided ahead of time that shows the property lines for the property to be captured.
 This can be in any form, whether a plot plan or satellite image, so long as it clearly identifies to property boundaries and is a satellite view.
 It is also recommended (though not required) that either the agent or the property owner be present to help ensure that we stay within the property limits, sufficiently capture the property, and act as a safety observer in case power lines and trees are present.

 For any drone operations to happen, there’s a few conditions that must be met first.

 - Will there be people and vehicles present?
 The FAA prohibits drone operations directly over persons not directly involved with the drone operations, and from operating directly over moving vehicles (traffic).
-Generally this should not be a problem, but may be a hinderance if a property is alongside a heavily trafficked road, or if the property is in a development area where construction workers are present outside nearby.
+Generally this should not be a problem but may be if a property is alongside a heavily trafficked road, or if the property is in a development area where construction workers are present outside nearby.